-I use the signify tool to cryptographically sign all software downloads you will find on this site.
+I use the signify tool to cryptographically sign all software downloads you will find on this site and on git.oriole.systems.

 Whilst you technically don't need signify